NCIP/gdc-docs/docs/API/Release_Notes/API_Release_Notes.md

 ### New Features and Changes

-* Added ability to control whether a file will be compressed or not when downloading.
+* Users can now control whether a set of files will be compressed or not when downloading.
 For further details see the [API User Guide](../Users_Guide/Downloading_Files/#downloading-an-uncompressed-group-of-files) <!--API-175-->

 ### Known Issues and Workarounds